-- 1) Generate a MIN (Mortgage Identification Number) within your system and place the MIN on the Deed of Trust. - 2) Use the MOM (MERS® as Original Mortgagee) Deed of Trust form. - 3) Register the loan in your name with the MERS® System using your MERS® Org.
-ID as Servicer and Investor within 10 business days of closing. - 4) Initiate Transfer of Beneficial Rights (TOB) and Transfer of Servicing Rights (TOS) or combined TOS/TOB to ServiSolutions.
+- 1) Generate a MIN (Mortgage Identification Number) within your system and place the MIN on the Deed of Trust. - 42 | P a 2/2 Use the MOM (MERS® as Original Mortgagee) Deed of Trust form.
+A pril 2025 Special Register the loan in your name with the MERS® System using your MERS® Org.
+ID as - Servicer and Investor within 10 business days of closing. - 4) Initiate Transfer of Beneficial Rights (TOB) and Transfer of Servicing Rights (TOS) or combined TOS/TOB to ServiSolutions.